 I have a heirachy for my microfiber, to avoid wasting towels and throwing them out too often, which can get expensive.

-I’ll use fresh microfiber on my paintwork for the first five or so uses, then I’ll use on the interior, then the exterior trim, then the tires.
+I’ll use fresh microfiber on my paintwork, then I’ll use on the interior, then the exterior trim, then the tires.

-This saves you having to buy a million microfiber towels every month!
+This saves you having to buy a load of microfiber towels every month!

 Use the Right Kind of Microfiber Towels